Rolands-Laucis/Socio/Documentation.md

 The ``./core/secure.ts`` file contains logic to be run on a backend server.
 It exports the class ``SocioSecurity`` that you instantiate and work with mostly during just the setup initialization of your backend.
 There is also a Vite plugin (``SocioSecurityVitePlugin``) that wraps that class, that you can use instead in your Vite app config.
 Should also work as a Rollup plugin, but havent tested.
 This securely encrypts the socio SQL query strings before serving the production code to the client, such that the client cannot see nor alter, nor impersonate the query string.
 However, it is still up to you to sanitize and protect yourself from SQL injections when inserting dynamic data into a query string!
 An identical setup of this class should be created on the backend server and handed to the SocioServer instance, for it to be able to decrypt the incoming SQL queries.
 Use .env files to keep your project secrets safe and consistent!

 **Use HTTPS and WSS secure protocols** to protect against snooping and man-in-the-middle attacks.
+[Check the WSS setup section and other security concerns before runing Socio in PROD!](#setup-for-https--wss-secure-sockets-with-ssl-certificates)

 **Encryption** and decryption uses the **AES-256-GCM algorithm (symmetric encryption)**, which guarantees Confidentiality - cannot be read; Integrity - cannot be altered; and Authenticity - server can verify the author of the created cypher text.
 There is also protection against known-plain-text attacks by inserting random numbers into the raw string.
 So it would be fine, if an attacker sees the encrypted and decrypted ciphertexts.
 Additionally, since decyphering at runtime is costly, a cache is implemented, which is not initialized and persisted beyond the process memory.

 ## SQL and NoSQL
 Currently the lib has been developed with a main focus on SQL queries being written on the frontend.
 This matters, bcs i parse the sent strings with the assumption that they are valid SQL syntax.
 However, the lib now also supports a NoSQL paradigm in the form of what i call "Server Props".

 "Server props" are a way for the backend to set up a (serializable) JS object, that can be subscribed to and manipulated by clients.
 Esentially creating an automagically synced variable across the backend and all clients.
 Ofc you may alter the prop on the backend as well at any time.
 The safety of its data is ensured by you.
 When registering a new prop to SocioServer, you can supply an "assigner" function, within which it is your responsibility to validate the incoming new value and set it by whatever logic and report back to SocioServer, that the operation was successful or not.
-See ()[#Server-props] for more details.
+See [Server Props](#server-props) for more details.

 In the future i may support more of the NoSQL ecosystem.